• Join or Renew

 No. Unlike professional liability protection, having access to legal assistance with College complaints is not a legislated requirement.

 If you have received assistance from CNPS during the complaint/investigation stage of the process, your eligibility for assistance extends to matters that are formally referred to a Disciplinary Committee, Board of Inquiry, Fitness-to-Practice Committee or other equivalent tribunal for determination.
-This assistance is made available through a partnership with an insurer.
+This assistance can be made available through a partnership with an insurer.
 There is a limit of $50,000 for this assistance once the formal referral has been made.

-• Assistance with quality assurance proceedings
+- Assistance with quality assurance proceedings

-• Assistance with appeals or applications for judicial review
+- Assistance with appeals or applications for judicial review

-• Fines that may be imposed as a result of the process
+- Fines that may be imposed as a result of the process

-• Other expenses such as medical or any other professional assessments; remedies imposed on or agreed to by the nurse; courses or training; personal expenses such as travel or accommodation costs to meet with your legal counsel, attend a meeting with the nursing regulator or a hearing
+- Other expenses such as medical or any other professional assessments; remedies imposed on or agreed to by the nurse; courses or training; personal expenses such as travel or accommodation costs to meet with your legal counsel, attend a meeting with the nursing regulator or a hearing

-• CNPS Supplementary Protection does not act as a source of funding in excess to another provider of assistance with complaints to a nursing regulator or an appeal or judicial review of a regulatory matter.
+- CNPS Supplementary Protection does not act as a source of funding in excess to another provider of assistance with complaints to a nursing regulator or an appeal or judicial review of a regulatory matter.

 Yes.
 If you are on leave or retired and no longer have an active nursing license, you are able to retain your eligibility as long as you maintain your participation in the Supplementary Protection program.